 Berg (1991) suggested that men are exhibiting their “normative male Alexithymia,” and might be enduring a stress level as deep as his wife.

 Working with GSD is a core task of science-based couples therapy for infertility.
 But the therapist must have a flexible and open stance.

 Not every couple will neatly conform to the contours of the research.
 It’s just as important for therapists to examine their own assumptions as well.

 Infertility feels like a failure (Nachtigall et al.,1992).
 Over time, the lingering sentiment of loss and inadequacy is the dominant legacy for both partners.
 But intimacy deepens as sadness is shared.

 The longer a couple struggles with infertility, the more the emotional chasm between them closes.

 Couples therapy for infertility invites a couple to deepen their intimacy and understanding of one another by having a series of deeply intimate conversations along the way.

 It’s another task of couples therapy for infertility to explore such complicated notions as the value and meaning of children and what it means to be a parent.

 These couples often report higher marital satisfaction and better communication (Griel, 1999).
-Research seems to be telling us that having a series of fertile Generative Conversations can be great for these marriages long term.
+Research seems to be telling us that having a series of intimate Generative Conversations can improve these marriages long term.

 And doesn’t that make sense?
-Unlike other couples effortless gliding through life, these couples have had to deal with everything that the “plow of infertility” unearthed.
-Why did nature not keep faith with us? is an agonizing question best answered by sharing.
+Unlike other couples effortlessly gliding through life, these couples have had to deal with everything that the “plow of infertility” unearthed.
+Why did nature not keep faith with us? is an agonizing question best answered by sharing and grieving together.